jflamy/jfirmata_experiment/diagrams/README.md

 ### Windows Instructions

+1. (Initial installation) Copy the files from the `firmware` folder to a location on your disk.
+You will need the Nano and Mega versions.
-1. (Initial installation, only once) Install the com0com package, version 2.2.2.0
+2. (Initial installation, only once) Install the com0com package, version 2.2.2.0
-   1. use the setup command prompt to create a pair of serial ports (e.g. COM5 and COM6)
-      <br>`install PortName=COM5 PortName=COM6`
-   2. You may close the program once the ports are created
-2. Start your MQTT server
+3. Locate the the Setup program for com0com in the start menu, and start it.
+   1. Check that you have two ports CNCA0 and CNCB0
+   2. Click Apply
+   3. Leave the setup program running
-3. Start owlcms
+4. Start owlcms
-4. Start Chrome or Edge (must be one or the other)
+5. Start Chrome or Edge (must be one or the other)
-5. Go to https://wokwi.com and open your project
+6. Go to https://wokwi.com and open your project
-6. In the diagram.json window, click ONCE and hit `F1` .
+7. In the diagram.json window, click ONCE and hit `F1` .
-7. Type the letters `load h` and select `Load HEX file and start simulation`
+8. Type the letters `Upload` and hit enter to run
-8. The browser will open a dialog asking for a serial port to open
+9. The browser will open a dialog asking for a serial port to open
+   1. **Wait** for characters to appear in the bottom right area.
+Firmata is a binary protocol, so it is normal that the output is not completely legible.
+You should see the word "Firmata" with extra spaces.
-   - Select the odd-numbered port (COM5)  that is the other member of the pair.
+   2. Select the odd-numbered port (CNCB0)  that is the other member of the pair.
-   - Click `Select`
+   3. Click `Select`
-9. Use the startdevice script and specify the other port (COM6 in the example)
+10. Launch the owlcms-firmata program and select the other port (CNCA0)

+You can stop and start the owlcms-firmata program, and use the start/stop device button.

+But if you stop the simulation, you must exit the browser, and start all over.
+You may also need to stop the com0com setup program and start it again.